Workplace help in other languages

 Report a workplace problem

 We have different options for reporting a workplace problem.
-These are explained on our Ways to fix a workplace problem page and summarised below.
+These are summarised below.

 Fix a workplace problem

 We can help if you’re having a problem with your pay or conditions at work.
 If you can, it is best to first try to discuss the problem with your employer or employee.
-If you can’t do this or you have tried, you can report the problem to us.
+If you can’t do this or you have tried, you can ask for our help.

 Report a problem anonymously in your language